Silurian-Devonian Terrestrial Revolution: Silurian and Devonian life

 Vascular plant lineages of sphenoids, fern, progymnosperms, and seed plants evolved laminated leaves during the Devonian.
 Plants that possessed true leaves appeared during the Devonian, though they may have many independent origins with parallel trajectories of leaf morphologies.
 Morphological evidence to support this diversification theory appears in the Late Devonian or Early Carboniferous when compared with modern leaf morphologies.
 The marginal meristem also evolved in a parallel fashion through a similar process of modified structures around this time period.
 In a 1994 study by Richard M Bateman and William A. Dimechele of the evolutionary history of heterospory in the plant kingdom, researchers found evidence of 11 origins of heterospory events that had occurred independently in the Devonian within Zosterophyllopsida, Sphenopsida, Progymnospermopsida.
 The effect of this heterospory was that it presented a primary evolutionary advantage for these plants in colonizing land.
 The simultaneous colonization of dry land and increase in plant body size that many lineages underwent during this time was likely facilitated by another parallel development: the replacement of the ancestral central cylinder of xylem with more elongate, complex xylem strand shapes that would have made the plant body more resistant to the spread of drought-induced embolism.
 Tracheids, tapered cells that make up the xylem of vascular plants, first appear in the fossil record during the Early Devonian.
 Woody stems evolved during the Devonian as well, with the first evidence of them dating back to the Early Devonian.
-Root structures appear for the first time in the fossil record in Early Devonian lycophytes, and it has been suggested that the development of roots was an adaptation for maximising water acquisition in response to the increase in aridity over the course of the Silurian and Devonian.
+Evidence of root structures appears for the first time during the Late Silurian.
+Further appearances of roots in the fossil record are found in Early Devonian lycophytes, and it has been suggested that the development of roots was an adaptation for maximising water acquisition in response to the increase in aridity over the course of the Silurian and Devonian.
 The Early Devonian also saw the appearance of complex subterranean rhizome networks.